-In the upcoming review of our financed emissions targets, we will seek to balance being ambitious on net zero while recognising present near-term global challenges, and the associated impact of the transition playing out differently across the regions and sectors we serve.
+In the upcoming review of our financed emissions targets, as described in our 2024 Annual Report and Accounts, we will seek to balance being ambitious on net zero while recognising present near-term global challenges, and the associated impact of the transition playing out differently across the regions and sectors we serve.
 In doing so, we plan to draw on the latest scientific evidence and credible industry-specific pathways while, at the same time, maintaining our commitment under our 2021 Climate Resolution.